obaskly/AiTextDetectionBypass/README.md

 If you don't want to use the GUI mode, go to paraphraser.py and uncomment the last part and run it.

-The script will create an accounts.txt file with temporary email accounts and save the paraphrased content to paraphrased.txt.
+The script will save the paraphrased content to paraphrased.txt.
 Sit back and relax while the script paraphrases your article!

 ## Prerequisites